 Of course, it’s unrealistic to completely cut ALL dairy from our diets, but some thought given to the ethics of where we source the dairy staples can actually make a huge difference.

 We stock How Now Dairy cream and full cream, unhomogenised milk.
 They don’t separate calves from mothers, and don’t send “bobby calves” (males) to the veal industry.
 They also guarantee that their cows are fed a minimum of 75% grass, which is exceptional for dairy cattle.
-If you’re after a grass fed and ethical producer of butter, look for our Ashgrove lines of salted butter and herb and garlic butter.
+If you’re after a grass fed and ethical producer of butter, look for our Ashgrove salted butter.

 Non Free Range Chicken & Eggs